jvornhagen/hcds-itu.github.io/_pages/hdilab.md

 *	Company presentations.
 For example, we have continual dialogue with Inviso – a company specializing in data analysis services with a strong focus on visualization – to create ways for them to interact with students for mutual benefit.

-For more information, please contact...
+For more information, please contact [HDIlab](mailto:soekn@itu.dk) (we should probably get an email address for the lab.
+How about hdilab@itu.dk?)